christianLB/piano/README.md

 - Highlights correctly played notes under the cursor.
 - Automatically jumps to the next beat when all notes are played correctly.
 - Allows for separate hands tracking.

+## Contributing

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Submit a pull request.

+## License

+MIT